MarcinTom/udacity_data_science_nano_capstone/Blog article.md

 - person (str) - customer id
 - time (int) - time in hours since start of test.
 The data begins at time t=0
 - value - (dict of strings) - either an offer id or transaction amount depending on the record

+## Problem Introduction
+During the project I focused on answering the below two questions:
+1. What are the main drivers of an effective offer on the Starbucks app?
+2. Out of the compared models (Decision Tree and Random Forest) which one is better in predicting the correct classifications

+## Strategy to solve the problem
+The above problem statements can be resolved with the binary classification modelling.
+Additionally I will use GridSearch for the hyper parameters tunning.

+## Discussion of the expected solution
+This is a typical classification problem.
+First we need to establish the way to be able to correctly identify offers that will be effective and separate them from the ineffective ones.
+We will use binary classification model to achieve that.
+Afterwards we can verify which variables are the most important in the model and in this way we will be able to verify what are the main drivers of an effective offer.

+## Metrics with justification
+As discovered in the further data analysis and modelling the target classes in training sample will be slightly unbalanced.
+Therefore I will use F1 score as an evaluation metric.
+It provides better performance measurement in such situations.
+F1 score gives more weight to true positive and hence for the Starbucks app here, it would be fine as we would priorities more on whether offers are effective, and less focus on why offers are ineffective.

 ## EDA